Last updated on February 28, 2023

 Illustration from Ubisoft

-Like it or not, Universes Beyond is a category of Magic product that’s stuck.
+Like it or not, Universes Beyond is a category of Magic product that's stuck.
 I lean towards accepting them because I grew up with Lego more than card games.
 I had loads of fun making characters from different franchises face off against each other.
-Could never really figure out what wins between Jedi powers and a Green Lantern ring, though.
+I could never really figure out what wins between Jedi powers and a Green Lantern ring, though.

-Let’s dive in and find out!
+Let's cut to the chase and find out!

 Assassin’s Creed and Magic: The Gathering Basic Information